-UPDATE: The FREE e-book mentioned in this post is no longer available because I’m using the materials in a future project.
-I’m so sorry for the inconvenience.
-I have a free Proverbs 31 Printable that I know will bless you.
-You can download it here.
+UPDATE: The FREE ebook mentioned in this post is no longer available because I’m using the materials in a future project.
+I’m so sorry for the inconvenience!
+The details in this blog are still rich enough that you’ll be able to do your own in-depth Bible study.
+Enjoy!

 For those of you who don’t know, the SOAP Bible Study Method is one where you journal “SOAP” — a verse or passage of Scripture, your Observations about it, the Application the verse(s) have to your life, and a Prayer.